vesalukkarila/school-project-comp.cs.110/README.md

 (if running executable failes, check Makefile´s "TARGET" to see where it places the executable.

 ## Learning goals
-Design and implementing a graphical user interface with Qt.
+Designing and implementing a graphical user interface with Qt.
 Using Qt documentation.
 Modularity and separating user interface from the action logic of the program.